eastmaels/steemblog.github.io/_posts/account/justyy/2019-04-23_important-changes-to-cn-bank-curation-algorithm.md

 - - -

-This page is synchronized from the post: [Important Changes to CN Bank Curation Algorithm](https://steemit.com/@justyy/important-changes-to-cn-bank-curation-algorithm)
+This page is synchronized from the post: ['Important Changes to CN Bank Curation Algorithm'](https://steemit.com/@justyy/important-changes-to-cn-bank-curation-algorithm)